sachgits/promotion-service/README.md

   }
 }
 ```
+- Optional: `contentHtml: Boolean`: Insert HTML into the popover.
+If false, `insertAdjacentText` method will be used to insert content into the DOM.
+Use text if you're worried about XSS attacks.
 - Optional: `modalMode: Boolean`: Use this flag if you want the popover to morph into a modal with overlay when the viewport width is less than 991 pixels
-- Optional: `image: String`: Use this property to store a relative / absolute URL.
-It should be used with the `template` property in order to define the image element in the popover markup.

 **returns** The promotion object